devWaves/SwitchBot-MQTT-BLE-ESP32/README.md

 switchbotMQTT/ESP32
 - {"status":"idle"}

-**ESP32 will Suscribe to MQTT topic to rescan for all device information...**
+**ESP32 will Subscribe to MQTT topic to rescan for all device information...**
 - switchbotMQTT/rescan

   send a JSON payload of how many seconds you want to rescan for example payloads =
    - {"sec":"30"}

-**ESP32 will Suscribe to MQTT topic to rescan for all device information...**
+**ESP32 will Subscribe to MQTT topic for single device status update...**
 - switchbotMQTT/requestInfo

   send a JSON payload of which device you want status from